bfren/bfren/README.md

 ### Docker Ecosystem

-Alongside that I also maintain an [ecosystem](https://github.com/bfren/docker) of Docker images which I use for almost all my web hosting.
+Alongside these I maintain an [ecosystem](https://github.com/bfren/docker) of Docker images which I use for almost all my web hosting.